CollinHeist/TitleCardMaker/docs/user_guide/fonts.md

 <span class="example md-button">Create New Font</span> button.
 This will create
 a "blank" Font added to the top of the page.

-Clicking the accordion will expand the Font, and all customization can then be entered.
+Clicking the accordion will expand the Font, where all customization can be entered.

 ## Previewing a Font

 On the right-hand side of all Fonts is a live preview of the current Font.
-This preview reflects the currently entered Font settings - not necesarily what is saved in the Font - and can be refreshed by clicking the
+This preview reflects the currently entered Font settings - not necessarily what is saved in the Font - and can be refreshed by clicking the
 <span class="example md-button">:material-refresh: Refresh Preview</span> button.